 2025 Conference - Save the Date

 We will host our second annual conference May 20-22, 2025 at the University of Notre Dame.
-More details will be released in the fall.
+More details will be released in early 2025.

 2024 Conference - Higher Education & Human Flourishing